-Sara Miller McCune is the founder of SAGE Publishing and executive chairman of the company’s board of directors.
+Sara Miller McCune is the founder and chair emeritus of SAGE Publishing.
 Guided by an entrepreneurial spirit and an unwavering dedication to academia, the then-24-year-old Sara founded SAGE in 1965 to start a company that would allow scholars to disseminate quality research in their own voices and break new ground in emerging fields of study.
-Today, McCune also serves as a director of SAGE Publications Ltd. (London, founded in 1971) and Corwin, a SAGE company and leading publisher for educational administrators and teachers.
-SAGE set up subsidiaries in India in 1981, in Singapore in 2006, in Melbourne in 2016, and has subsequently opened offices in Beijing and Shanghai, Cairo, Vancouver, and Toronto.
-McCune remains actively involved in the company’s expansion and development, in keeping with a longstanding plan, in 2021 she transferred her voting shares and control of the company to an independent trust.
+Today, Ms. McCune also serves as a director of SAGE Publications Ltd (London, founded in 1971) and Corwin, a SAGE company and leading publisher for educational administrators and teachers.
+SAGE set up subsidiaries in India in 1981, Singapore in 2006, Melbourne in 2015, and Toronto in 2018.
+While Ms. McCune remains actively involved in the company’s ongoing expansion and development, in keeping with a longstanding plan, in 2021 she transferred her voting shares and control of the company to an independent trust.
 The move ensures SAGE’s independence and will ultimately see a number of higher education institutions become SAGE’s beneficial owners.

 Reflecting her longstanding interest in philanthropy, especially in promoting social, educational, economic, and environmental justice, Ms. McCune is founder and president of the McCune Foundation, a nonprofit organization based in Ventura County, California, where SAGE’s home office is located.
 The foundation supports productive change through building social capital in two counties on California’s Central Coast.